microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpatialMapping/README.md

 Generates and retrieves meshes based on spatial mapping data coming from the current source object (file, observer, network).
 SpatialMappingManager.cs manages switching between source types and interacting with this class.

+#### TapToPlace.cs
+Simple script to add to a GameObject that allows users to tap and place the GameObject along the spatial mapping mesh.
+Requires GazeManager, GestureManager, and SpatialMappingManager in the scene.

 ### [Scripts\RemoteMapping](Scripts/RemoteMapping)

 The following scripts allow you to send spatial mapping data from the HoloLens to the Unity Editor and to save/load the meshes for use later.